spatie/laravel-permission/docs/postcardware.md

 Our address is: Spatie, Samberstraat 69D, 2060 Antwerp, Belgium.

-The best postcards will get published on the [open source section](https://spatie.be/en/opensource/postcards) on our website.
+All postcards will get published on the [open source section](https://spatie.be/en/opensource/postcards) on our website.